 The members of the Board shall be elected by the General Meeting, inter alia, by ensuring that the composition of the Board complies with the criteria laid down in the legislation applicable to subsidiaries of state-owned enterprises.
-The election of the members of the Board shall ensure that the Board is composed of at least 2 (two) independent members, whose independence shall be determined on the basis of the Policy on the Management of Interests of Employees and Members of the Collegial Bodies of the Group of Companies (hereinafter referred to as the “Policy on the Management of Interests”) and the independence criteria established by the applicable legislation.
+The election of the members of the Board shall ensure that the Board is composed of at least 2 (two) independent members, whose independence shall be determined on the basis of the interests management policy of the Group of Companies and the independence criteria established by the applicable legislation.
 The aim is to ensure that the members of the Board have competences that correspond to the Board’s responsibilities and functions.

 Only a natural person may be elected as a member of the Board.
 The following persons may not be a member of the Board: